June 15, 2015

 1874 Lake View Township High School was established on the corner of Addison & Ashland avenues.
 View my post history of this school and others in my post called The High Schools & Academy.

-The State of Lake View in 1874
+The State of Lake View

 'Chicago and its Suburbs' by Everett Chamberlin